 “Movies’ courses will foreshadow certain ends, to which, if persevered in, they must lead,” said Batman.
 “But if the courses be departed from, or the endings (and beginnings and middle bits) will change.
 Say it is thus with what you show me!”

 The Spirit was immovable as ever.
 Batman crept towards it, trembling as he went; and following the finger, read upon the stone of the neglected grave four letters: DCEU.
 Holding up his hands in a last prayer to have his fate reversed, he saw an alteration in the Phantom’s hood and dress.
 It shrunk, collapsed, and dwindled down into a bedpost.

 Yes!
 And the bedpost was his own.
 The bed was his own, the room was his own.
 Best and happiest of all, the time before him was his own, to make amends in!

 “I will live in the Past, the Present, and the Future!”
 Batman repeated, as he scrambled out of bed.
 “Whatever happens, Warner’s will never let me go.
 Oh, Diana!
 Heaven, and the Christmas Time be praised for you!
 I say it on my knees, Diana; on my knees, perhaps we can save the DCEU!”

 Running to the window, he opened it, and put out his head.
 No fog, no mist; clear, bright, jovial, stirring, cold; cold, piping for the blood to dance to; Golden sunlight; Heavenly sky; sweet fresh air; merry bells.
 Oh, glorious!
 Glorious!

 “You there, boy!
-What’s your name?” cried Scrooge, calling downward to a boy in Sunday clothes, who perhaps had loitered in to look about him.
+What’s your name?” cried Bruce Wane, calling downward to a boy in Sunday clothes, who perhaps had loitered in to look about him.